morganpdx/northwind-mongo/README.md

 * Just a simple data dump from SQL's Northwind database to a CSV
 * CSV (northwind.csv) turned into multiple CSVs
 * CSVs imported into Mongo (mongo-import.sh)

-### What it needs

-* There aren't any employee/product images
-* It's a straight data dump - no relations or special magic
+* All CSVs except northwind.csv data scrubbed

 Thanks to [@shayden](https://github.com/shayden) for the csv dump.
-Buyer beware, caveat emptor, carthago delenda est et al
+Thanks to [@tmcnab] (https://github.com/tmcnab) for the dump into mongo